erwan-rouzel/spring-boot-swagger-hello-world/README.md

 Spring Boot + Swagger

-Build with Maven.
-Then just run the HelloWorld class to start the embedded standalone Tomcat server.
+Just run the HelloWorld class with Maven to start the embedded standalone Tomcat server.

 Hello World message:
 ```